savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 So "apt-all" is simple to use and is all about giving a front-end for easy choice from all the packages of four other series of Ubuntu than your own.

 FINAL WARNING: While easy to use, "apt-all" is also very powerful (due it allowing install of any/all packages from series other than current) and could destroy the reliability/functionality of an existing installation with careless usage (ie. upgrade/downgrade to newer/older packages without doing necessary homework about dependency/compatibility with other core packages, possibly causing unrecoverable system-breakage).
 PLEASE BE CAREFUL!!!

+*** Updates ***

+26/8/19 -- New package ubuntu-enhanced replaces xenial-enhanced and is compatible for installation on five different Ubuntu series (Xenial, Bionic, Cosmic, Disco and Eoan).
+Gives access to all packages (in all "pockets") in all of the repositories for these series, no matter what series is installed.

+2/9/19 -- New PPA (now also called ubuntu-enhanced) and new release 0.5 with improvements to "apt-all" for better error handling.

+26/9/19 -- Fixed issue with post installation script on Bionic and newer due official-packages-repositories.list file no longer being used.
+Enhanced apt setup on series newer than Xenial is now configured correctly!